liewshanhong/Chatbot/README.md

 - This allows the chatbot to translate to only one language (Simplified Chinese).

 Wolfram Alpha API
-- This API carries most of the question asked to the chatbot as it holds the most information.
+- This API carries most of the questions asked to the chatbot as it holds the most information.

 ![Screen Shot 2022-04-04 at 00 05 46](https://user-images.githubusercontent.com/72040706/161490890-abf9389c-befd-4ea1-b451-5148e64b8a2b.png)